-In this paper, we propose a functional bivariate copula joint model by modelling the conditional joint distribution of survival time and a single longitudinal measurement, conditional on random effects and that the subject survives beyond the time point of this longitudinal measurement, through a bivariate functional copula.
-The correlation function in this bivariate copula is modelled by B-splines.
+In this paper, we propose a time-varying bivariate copula joint model by modelling the joint distribution of survival time and a single longitudinal measurement, conditional on the random effects and that the subject survives beyond the time point of this longitudinal observation, through a time-varying bivariate copula.
+The time-invariant random effects introduce the dominant or long-term association between the two sub-models, while the time-varying bivariate copula captures the residual correlation from the local biological variation.
+A cubic B-spline function is applied to characteristic the possible dynamic nature of the correlation structure in the bivariate copula.

 The remainder of the paper is organised as followed.
 Section 2 describes the notations and specification of the proposed model.
-In Section 3, simulations are conducted to assess the performance of the proposed model in terms of parameter estimation and dynamic prediction of survival probabilities by comparing with a regular joint model which assumes conditional independence.
+In Section 3, simulations are conducted to assess the performance of the proposed model in terms of parameter estimation and dynamic prediction of survival probabilities and its performance under copula misspecification is investigated.
 A real data application is carried out in Section 4.
 The limitations of the proposed model are discussed and some future work is suggested in Section 5.